vasconeves/machine_learning/dimension_reduction_with_examples.md

-# High dimensional data reduction and visualization with examples
+# High dimensional data reduction and visualization with an example: digit recognition

 ## Introduction